35d7837a-2f5b-49ed-bec9-37eab0874350_alt

 Why Sunset is the Perfect Time

-As the sun begins to set, the panoramic views overlooking Prambanan and Yogyakarta city become even more breathtaking.
+As the sun begins to set, the panoramic views overlooking Prambanan and Yogyakarta (Jogja) city become even more breathtaking.
 The cooler temperature and peaceful ambiance also make exploring the hilltop complex far more comfortable compared to the midday heat.

 Navigating Your Ratu Boko Experience